 Free to Be is divided into three sections, titled something like White and Jewish, Mental Gymnastics, and Nationalism.
 Each section is built with profundity and parody, storytelling and lipsync, tension and release.
 The work shines when Stark details her mundane, but complicated, internal conflicts as a white, Jewish woman using legible, yet poetic verbal and physical language.
 A moving example: Stark sits cross-legged, weight centered on a small wooden coffee table painted silver.
 The tabletop has room for one, maybe two, to sit comfortably.
 Fist pumping, she performs protest with loud cries of “Hey (hey), Ho (ho), the gentrifiers have got to go.”
 As she chants, with great effort, she tries to lift and shift the table’s legs.
 She says she wants to shift the system.
 Yet, the table doesn’t budge.
 No matter her intentions, unless she gives up her seat at the table, it won’t.

 Linking topics like privilege, specialness, oppression, white supremacy, and ethnonationalism to her own Jewishness, Stark’s work brings up opportunities for meaningful reflections and (dis)identifications for white and/or Jewish audiences.
 My only qualm is that she could have said more, directly.
-Specifically, there is a program note about emotionally-heavy content surrounding genocide.
+Specifically, there is a note to parents with kids younger than 13 on the Fringe website regarding some emotionally-heavy content, including the topic of genocide.
 While echoes of the Israeli/American genocide in Palestine are present throughout the piece–a drawing of the US flag is made into an Iron dome, Christian and Jewish nationalisms are mentioned–genocide is never overtly spoken about.
 The elephant in the room stays in the shadows, nicely.

 Stark says her stories are not special, but in the present US, with her set of identities, any public performance about these themes is special.
 So, when Free to Be chooses to stay nice, I want it to instead rightfully deserve its specialness by vocally, overtly challenging oppressive ideologies.
 Using her logic, why just do a “nice” performance…when you have everything you need and everyone is nice to you?